jordanrule/bootstrap-model-streaming/README.md

 )
  ```

-Note that a production deployment could <a href="https://docs.feast.dev/getting-started/concepts/feature-retrieval">utilize SQL</a> for better performance, but for our local deployment we will load the parquet file directly for training and return to our feature store for online inference.
+Note that a production deployment could utilize <a href="https://docs.feast.dev/getting-started/concepts/feature-retrieval">SQL</a> for better performance, but for our local deployment we will load the parquet file directly for training and return to our feature store for online inference.

 ### Train Model

-Next we utilize PyTorch to <a href="https://machinelearningmastery.com/lstm-for-time-series-prediction-in-pytorch/">fit a simple LSTM</a> on the hourly temperature time series:
+Next we utilize PyTorch to fit a simple <a href="https://machinelearningmastery.com/lstm-for-time-series-prediction-in-pytorch/">LSTM</a> on the hourly temperature time series:

 ```
 pip install torch